alexanderosadc/Programarea_In_Retea/README.md

         def transform_to_bytes(self) -> bytes:
             return bytes(json.dumps(self.header).encode('utf-8'))
 #### security_layer.py
  Security level is consisting of diffi heiman key protocol exchange and asymetric cryptography merhod to encrypt the data.
-After handshake based on diffie heiman, goes the cryptography for the message.
+After handshake based on diffie heiman, the shared key is used for the encrypting and decrypting messages.